Maximize Your ACT Profile Report

 Two Activities to Do With Your ACT Profile Report

-On August 15, you have the opportunity to learn from ACT experts how to use your ACT High School Profile Report.
 Your Profile Report provides you with important information about your ACT tested students, including student performance trends (broken down by demographics), course selection, course rigor, and college readiness.

 Evaluate Your Curriculum and Instruction